airicbear/izoneapp/README.md

 The audio from the embedded Youtube video persists if the app is not closed and the user decides to go out of the app or turns off their display.
 I figure this may be more of a feature than a bug, though, potentially allowing for Youtube streaming without ads.

+**WARNING:** There is something *SEVERELY* wrong with the embedded Youtube videos that cause the Android device to be COMPLETELY borked.
+I'm trying to fix this ASAP.

 ## References

 - https://dbkpop.com/group/izone